History of Lindsey Chapel

 The Boston Athenaeum has a print of the chapel’s facade by Sears Gallagher.

-In 1905 he built for his wife and three children a richly decorated Tudor manor at 225 Bay State Road in the Back Bay, with many of the ornamental and architectural elements he admired from his travels in England.
-With a touch of the gothic, he had a secret door in his bedroom leading to a third-floor study where he wrote poetry, plays, and historical romances.
+In 1905 he built for his wife and three children a richly decorated Tudor manor at 225 Bay State Road in the Back Bay, which displayed many of the ornamental and architectural elements he had admired or acquired during his travels in England.
+With a touch of the gothic, he installed a secret door in his bedroom, which lead to a third-floor study, where he wrote poetry, plays, and historical romances.
 His play “Seremonda” was produced in 1917 in New York.
 A theatrical designer who staged one of his plays described him as “by occupation a millionaire, by inclination a successor of minstrels in Provence.”
-He also generously supported young artists, actors and musicians.
-As war approached, he sponsored the Harvard University volunteer ambulance unit in France for a three-month period in 1915.
+He also generously supported young artists, actors, and musicians.
+As war approached in 1915, he sponsored for a three-month period Harvard University’s volunteer ambulance unit in France.
 For more biographical detail about the Lindseys, see Boston University’s centennial celebration of the Castle.
 [1]

 As an initial memorial to their musical daughter Leslie, in 1916 the Lindseys bought a famous English collection of 560 musical instruments dating from 1460 to about 1850.
 William Lindsey bequeathed it, along with an endowment for its care, to the Museum of Fine Arts, where it remains the core of the musical instrument collection.